sharonlevy/Open_Domain_COVIDQA/README.md

 # Open-Domain Question-Answering for COVID-19 and Other Emergent Domains

 This repository contains the source code for an end-to-end open-domain question answering system.
 The system is made up of two components: a retriever model and a reading comprehension (question answering) model.
 We provide the code for these two models in addition to demo code based on Streamlit.
+A video of the demo can be viewed [here](https://www.youtube.com/watch?v=lk8LeIF4U7U).

 ## Installation